magao-x/krank/README.md

 3. `singularity build krank.img docker://magaox/krank`
 4. Copy the images you want to analyze into `/xdisk/$USER` with rsync (e.g. `rsync ./data filexfer.hpc.arizona.edu:/xdisk/yournetid/data`)

+## Weird quirks

+  - UA HPC has a storage quota **and** a file count quota.
+Trying to retain intermediate files will quickly exhaust the latter, so be sure to delete those after combining.
+  - Singularity only has two (useful) users, `root` at build time (as whom all build commands are run) and `$USER` (i.e. you) at run time.
+  - UA-specific HPC network filesystem mount points are present as empty directories in the image to silence Singularity warnings (and let you access HPC shares when run on UA HPC)

 ## Development

+### Inspecting the image

+  - **In Singularity**: `singularity shell krank.img`
+  - **In Docker**: `docker run -it magaox/krank bash` (After commenting out the entrypoint and rebuilding)

 ### Adding to the Docker image